CatnipandMilk/osrs-account-creator/readme.md

 # Guthix's Invitation

 In the First Age, Guthix arrived in Gielenor.
-He sent out an invitation to beings from other worlds to come.
+He invited beings from other worlds to come.
 Among those groups were human beings.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)